Marco Archer Moreira: Arrest

 Marco Archer was arrested at Soekarno–Hatta International Airport, Jakarta, in 2003, with 13.4 kilos of cocaine hidden inside hang-gliding tubes.
 He lived on the Indonesian island of Bali for 15 years and spoke Indonesian fluently.

 He fled, but was eventually captured 15 days later, while trying to escape to East Timor.
 He was prosecuted, convicted for drug trafficking and sentenced to death.

 During his early days in prison, Archer shared a cell with fellow Brazilian convicted Rodrigo Gularte.

 Execution

-Marco Archer was shot in the early hours of January 18, 2015, after eleven years in the Indonesian death row and several delays of his execution, in the prison complex of Cilacap Prison, in Java Island, 400 kilometres from Jakarta, the country's capital.
+Marco Archer was shot in the early hours of January 18, 2015, after eleven years on Indonesian death row and several delays of his execution, at Cilacap Prison, on Java Island, 400 kilometres from Jakarta, the country's capital.

-Marco Archer had his last Roman Catholic rites denied, according to Roman Catholic Priest Charles Burrows who was responsible to comfort him in the last moments of his death.
+Marco Archer had his last Roman Catholic rites denied, according to Roman Catholic Priest Charles Burrows who was responsible to comfort him in the last moments before his death.
 Archer was dragged from his cell, as he cried and said "help me."

-Archer chose to be executed on foot and blindfolded, according to the "Folha de S. Paulo".
+Archer chose to be executed on foot and blindfolded, according to the Brazilian newspaper "Folha de S. Paulo".
 He died with a single shot fired into his chest.

-Moreira was Roman Catholic and Brazilian embassy had hoped that at least spiritual solace before his death would be offered to him.
+Moreira was Roman Catholic, and the Brazilian embassy had hoped that at least spiritual solace would be offered to him before his death.